weld/weld-testing/junit5/README.md

 }
 ```

-This should work in most of the cases (assuming the test class [meets some conditions](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#what_classes_are_beans)) although it's a little bit cumbersome.
+This should work in most of the cases (assuming the test class [meets some conditions](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#what_classes_are_beans)) although it's a little bit cumbersome.
 The second option is `WeldInitiator.Builder.addBeans(Bean<?>...)` which makes it possible to add beans during `AfterBeanDiscovery` phase easily.
-You can provide your own `jakarta.enterprise.inject.spi.Bean` implementation or make use of existing solutions such as DeltaSpike [BeanBuilder](https://github.com/apache/deltaspike/blob/master/deltaspike/core/api/src/main/java/org/apache/deltaspike/core/util/bean/BeanBuilder.java) or for most use cases a convenient `org.jboss.weld.junit.MockBean` should be sufficient.
+You can provide your own `jakarta.enterprise.inject.spi.Bean` implementation or, for most use cases, a convenient `org.jboss.weld.junit.MockBean` should be sufficient.
 Use `org.jboss.weld.junit.MockBean.builder()` to obtain a new builder instance.

 ```java